 When you buy or sell a home, an inspection is usually one of the last steps in the process.
-The outcome of that inspection can sometimes dictate whether or not a sale goes through.
+However, the inspection often dictates whether or not a sale goes through.
 That’s a lot riding on just one step!
-Before you get to that point, though, it’s likely you know some things may need to be addressed.
-If you’re selling, you may know about a piece of siding that needs to be repaired.
-So you update it to make the house more appealing, but it also saves you from having to pay somebody else to do it post-inspection.

 By considering strengths and weaknesses, you think about internal aspects of your firm.
 By thinking about opportunities and threats, you consider external issues.